 3. Naming your firm and securing the online presence

 A professional and catchy name can help in attracting clients.
 Make sure you have a logo that can be used as letterhead and in other documents.
 In the era of technology, where people want to get every information with just a few clicks, it is a necessity to be present online to be accessible.
 That’s why you should get a domain name registered as soon as you decide on the name of your law firm.
 A website may seem like an unnecessary expenditure but in the long term, it will be rewarding.
 People will look for your website when they want to find out about your services, contact details, or other relevant information.
 You can also use your website to write blogs, invite experts to guest posts, share the latest accomplishments, and so on.
-Additionally, you can use a professional social media platforms such as LinkedIn and Twitter to reach your clientele.
+Additionally, you can use professional social media platforms such as LinkedIn and Twitter to reach your clientele.

 4. Decide the area of expertise

 The factor that will differentiate your legal practice from those of your competitors is your quality of service.
-So, you should ensure that your law firm focuses on one or more legal domains rather than with any type of matter.
+So, you should ensure that your law firm focuses on one or more legal domains rather than on any type of matter.
 Experience and knowledge of subject matter are very pertinent to decide how the firm will grow.
 You can also learn from the top law firms like Giribaldi & Manaras to grow your law firm as analysis your competitor is the best way to move ahead.
 You can click here to visit their website.
-Also, specializing in one or two legal matters ensure that you don’t spend all your time in office.
+Also, specializing in one or two legal matters ensure that you don’t spend all your time in the office.
 Additionally, discovering unexplored areas can be a bonus.
 For example, sports law has many takers in India but not as many legal practitioners.